Pianist Finds Relief for Common, Yet Underdiagnosed Muscle Condition with Botox

 Seeking Alternative Treatment

-Terry met Dr. Steven Frucht, Director of the Movement Disorders Division in the Robert and John M. Bendheim Parkinson and Movement Disorders Center at The Mount Sinai Medical Center.
+Terry met Steven Frucht, MD, Director of the Movement Disorders Division in the Robert and John M. Bendheim Parkinson and Movement Disorders Center at The Mount Sinai Hospital.
 Dr. Frucht is a classically trained pianist and violinist himself, and has dedicated his career to diagnosing and treating dystonia.
 After playing an electric keyboard in Dr. Frucht’s office, Terry learned that he did in fact have focal dystonia in his left hand.

-Dr. Frucht recommended Terry see Dr. David Simpson, Professor of Neurology at Mount Sinai for treatment.
-Dr. Simpson began treating Terry with injections of Botulinum Toxin (commercially known as Botox®) in his forearm.
-Botulinum Toxin is injected where the nerve meets the muscle and has been shown to significantly relieve the symptoms of dystonia.
+Dr. Frucht recommended Terry see David Simpson, MD, Professor of Neurology at Mount Sinai, for treatment.
+Dr. Simpson began treating Terry with injections of botulinum toxin (commercially known as Botox®) in his forearm.
+Botulinum toxin is injected where the nerve meets the muscle and has been shown to significantly relieve the symptoms of dystonia.

 Terry had his first injection last March, and it immediately relieved his symptoms.
 “It was a miracle, truly.
 I was at the point where I almost started to cry.
 Suddenly, I could play the piano like I used to,” he said.